 $4.95 per transaction via Green Dot retail locations

-*Providers are financial technology (fintech) platforms backed by and Federal Deposit Insurance Corp.
-(FDIC)-insured through a supporting bank partnership (Evolve Bank & Trust for Mercury and Coastal Community Bank for Bluevine).
+Visit Bluevine Provider is a financial technology (fintech) platform backed by and Federal Deposit Insurance Corp.
+(FDIC)-insured through a supporting bank partnership with Coastal Community Bank.

-When Silicon Valley Bank Is a Good Fit
+When SVB Business Checking Is a Good Fit

 - You need flexible lending options: When you’re looking for growth opportunities and you need additional funding, SVB extends venture debt, growth capital, and working capital loans to meet your expansion plans and short-term operational costs.